-We travelled from Odessa to Moscow by train.
-We still had not recovered properly from the journey, when we were informed that the Presidium of the Central Committee of the Communist Party of the Soviet Union had put on a dinner in honour of our delegation.
+We still had not recovered properly from the journey when we were informed that the Presidium of the Central Committee of the Communist Party of the Soviet Union had put on a dinner in honour of our delegation.
 As I have said elsewhere, the Soviet leaders were unrivalled for lunches and dinners that went on for hours on end.
-We were still tired from the trip, but, of course, we went to this "dinner", which began at about four o'clock in the afternoon.
-As far as I recall, all the members of the Presidium, apart from Brezhney, Furtseva and one other, were there.
+We were still tired from the trip, but, of course, we went to this "dinner," which began at about four o'clock in the afternoon.
+As far as I recall, all the members of the Presidium, apart from Brezhnev, Furtseva and one other, were there.
 The dinner continued for several hours and Khrushchev and the others strove to create an atmosphere which would seem as friendly as possible.

-Nearly all who were present proposed toasts (Khrushchev alone proposed five or six) and in the course of the toasts fine words were said about our Party and Albania and I was praised especially.
+Nearly all who were present proposed toasts (Khrushchev alone proposed five or six) and in the course of the toasts1 fine words were said about our Party and Albania and I was praised especially.
 Especially zealous in these praises was Pospelov who had been at the 3rd Congress of our Party in May.